Mimmim: Making Aboriginal art accessible through beautiful bedsheets

 However, since the formation of Papunya Tula artist cooperative in 1972, Aboriginal art has become tremendously popular across the world with contemporary Aboriginal artists like Clifford Possum Tjapaltjrri and Emily Kame Kngwarreye earning millions of dollars for their artworks.

-With its ever growing popularity, Aboriginal art is expanding into realms other than canvas, like clothing and homewares.
 Today, many Aboriginal artists are using their creativity to make their art more accessible and intimate to non-Aboriginals.
 Among those leading the change is Meikim Cole (Mim), a 42-year-old Larrakia, Wardaman, Karajarri artist.

 Mim is the brains behind the unique enterprise Mimmim, a luxury bedsheet line that effortlessly marries traditional Aboriginal art with more contemporary elements.
 Spending formative years learning the ancient Larrakia technique of cross-hatching from her mother and aunty, Mim associates Aboriginal art with warm filial love – an emotion that the Brisbane based entrepreneur hopes reflects in her bedsheet designs.
-When she is not creating luxurious bed covers, Meikim spends her time honing her painting skills.
+When she is not creating luxurious bed covers, Mim spends her time honing her painting skills.

 In conversation with TAL, Mim talks about the thought processes dictating her bedsheet designs and other paintings, how her family influenced her love for vibrant colours, and the need for dialogue between Aboriginal and non-Aboriginal Australians about Indigenous art.